 On September 1st 2015, I travelled to Budapest with my two best friends, Cloé and Lyd.
 Budapest was one of the first places that I’d ever travelled to completely without an ‘adult’, and due to my anxiety I was a little apprehensive.
 I hadn’t been on a flight for two years, when I’d flown to Mexico with my family and that was a traumatic experience.
 The turbulence on the outbound descent was classed as ‘severe,’ dropping about fifty feet in the air amidst a brewing storm and causing the whole cabin on the newly-created ‘Dreamliner’ plane to scream and cry for their lives.
 Grown men were in tears and clutching onto their partners and I honestly thought I was going to die.
 Obviously, we were fine.
 Turbulence is never anything to fear on a plane, it’s just very, very scary.
 However, that was the experience I had in mind whilst strapping in to my ridiculously tiny airplane seat (wtf, Wizz airlines) and my heart was pumping despite it only having a short 3-hour duration.
 The flight aside, the first day into our mini-European break and I was giddy with freedom and wonder.
 I literally skipped down the streets of Budapest.
 We stayed for four nights and it certainly wasn’t enough time to explore it to its full potential.
 Due to the sheer amount to write about this city, I’ll separate this post into two parts- Buda and Pest (though in reverse order, just to be a pain).
 Before 1873 these used to be two separate cities, one each side of the river Danube.
 They’re both very different in character but equally as wonderful.

 We stayed at the Paprika Hostel in Jokai Ter, just off of Andrassy Avenue I would recommend this hostel: it has an amazing location, slap-bang in the middle of the main road that stretches (roughly) from the river Danube all the way to the magnificent Heroes’ Square (located next to the City Park and Szechenyi Thermal Baths).
+However, there are so many other amazing places to stay in Budapest.

 Setting out from our hostel on the first morning, I was amazed by the immediate beauty of the place: tall trees lined the pavements, architecture was eclectic and adorable bright yellow trams crept the wide main roads.
 It was all so different.